Workplace Safety and Health Act Review

 • part 14 (Fall Protection); anchor points (14.13 and 14.14)

-by Safe1, about 2 years ago
+by Safe1, over 3 years ago

 The regulations should include an allowance that when there is no anchor point a worker can climb without fall protection, by the safest, most direct route to set up the anchor point. (e.g. when shingling a roof the worker has to climb to the peak of the roof to set up the anchor point).